TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 The rest of the source is fairly self explanatory but I want to point out a couple details:
 #### DontVerifyTrust=true
 The C-DEngine can ensure that only plugins are loaded that have the proper code signing certificate.
 Code signing requires a certificate and some extra build steps.
-For simplicity you can turn Code Signing off during development by setting "DontVerifyTrust=t
+For simplicity you can turn Code Signing off during development by setting "DontVerifyTrust=true".
+>If you are interested in Code Signing, please contact us and we will write more about it